By Dr. Jim Dahle, WCI Founder

 Vanguard Backdoor Roth IRA 2

-It shows you contributions made so far for years that are eligible still for contributions.
+It shows you the contributions made so far for the years that are still eligible for contributions.
 You can see we previously maxed out the 2024 contribution, so all that is left is a 2025 contribution.
-And notice also that it is just going into cash (the federal money market (settlement fund) so it doesn't have a loss in between the contribution and conversion step.
-Then you need to choose where the money is coming from.
+And notice also that it is just going into cash—the Federal Money Market (Settlement fund)—so it doesn't have a loss in between the contribution and conversion step.
+Then, you need to choose where the money is coming from.

 Vanguard Backdoor Roth IRA 3

-You'll have multiple choices, including all the banks you've linked to this account, sending Vanguard a check, exchanging from another fund, or using your settlement fund.
+You'll have multiple choices, including using any of the banks you've linked to this account, sending Vanguard a check, exchanging from another fund, or using your settlement fund.
 If you can, use the settlement fund in your brokerage account.
 It will decrease the amount of time for money to “settle” and allow you to complete the Backdoor Roth IRA process a few days faster.
-This is a bigger deal at Fidelity than at Vanguard, but I've had to wait up to a week between contribution and conversion at Vanguard before when I used money from my bank account to make the IRA contribution.
+This is a bigger deal at Fidelity than at Vanguard, but, when I used money from my bank account to make the IRA contribution at Vanguard, I had to wait up to a week between contribution and conversion.

 Vanguard Backdoor Roth IRA 4

 You'll likely end up at this screen next.
-In this case, we took the money out of the money market (settlement) fund in our brokerage account, so $7,000 from there and hit continue.
+In this case, we took the money out of the Federal Money Market (Settlement fund) in our brokerage account, so if you're doing the maximum amount of $7,000 [2025 — visit our annual numbers page to get the most up-to-date figures], type in that number and hit Continue.

 Vanguard Backdoor Roth IRA 5